 China National Nuclear Corporation (CNNC) is also adapting Westinghouse AP1000 technology for its ACP100 SMR, with an output of 100MWe plus 310MW thermal power which can be used in district heating schemes.
 CNNC is preparing a demonstration site with two units in Fujian province, and is engaged with the Nuclear AMRC on potential UK development.

-Generation mPower is a collaboration between BWX Technologies (formerly part of Babcock & Wilcox) and Bechtel Power developing a 195MWe reactor.
+Generation mPower was formed as a collaboration between BWX Technologies (formerly part of Babcock & Wilcox) and Bechtel Power to develop a 195MWe reactor – Bechtel withdrew in March 2017.
 It has engaged with the Nuclear AMRC on potential UK development.

 Moltex Energy, a privately-held UK company, is developing a 150MWe stable salt reactor, designed for modular deployment in clusters of up to units per site.
 It is engaged with the Nuclear AMRC on potential development.